Scott Mann (politician): 1st term as MP (2015-2017)

 In March 2017, The Daily Telegraph reported that Mann was one of nine MPs who had claimed Amazon Prime subscriptions on their parliamentary expenses.
 The Independent Parliamentary Standards Authority, responsible for handling expenses claims, told the paper subscriptions could be claimed but MPs must "justify the subscription is primarily used for Parliamentary purposes".
 He responded that the subscription was a mistake after his office had purchased stationery from the website, and that Amazon had issued a refund.

-In December 2019, Mann was re-elected as Member of Parliament for North Cornwall, more than doubling his majority to 14,752 with 59.4% of the vote – up by 8.6 percentage points from 2017.
+2nd term as MP (2017-2019)

+At the snap 2017 general election, Mann was re-elected as MP for North Cornwall with an increased vote share of 50.7% and an increased majority of 7,200.

+After the election, Mann was appointed as a Parliamentary Private Secretary (PPS) for Transport – an unpaid role to assist and support government ministers in the Department for Transport.
+Following the Cabinet reshuffle in January 2018, Mann was appointed as PPS to HM Treasury.

+In July 2018, Mann introduced his second Private Member's Bill – the Bathing Waters Bill – to introduce penalties which could be levied against water companies who pump sewage into the sea.